 Alaska Airlines: It offers a bereavement fare for flexible date tickets for those traveling due to the death of an immediate family member.
 However, this fare may be more expensive than other available last-minute tickets, and it's only available within seven days of travel.
-To book a bereavement ticket, contact the carrier’s Reservations Department at 1-800-654-5669.
+To book a bereavement ticket, contact the carrier’s Reservations Department.

 Southwest: doesn't offer bereavement fares, but also allows changes without penalty or will give a credit to change flights.

-If you really need a ticket, go to a discount ticket broker like Hotwire or Priceline.
+If you really need a ticket on short notice, go to a discount ticket broker like Hotwire or Priceline.
 Hotwire actually offers bereavement fares offering up to 50 percent off full-fare tickets.
-I also did posts here and here on how to get last-minute discount airline tickets.
 You can also consider asking a friend or family member for frequent flyer miles.
-Or consider driving, if that’s an option.
+Or if all else fails, consider driving, if that’s an option.